AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 ### format()

-The way how dates in various parts of the chart are formatted depends on the following settings:
+The following settings determine how dates in various parts of the chart are formatted:

 * [input date/time format](#inputdatetimeformat\(\))
 * [input locale](#inputlocale\(\))